 Medical treatment is limited to a maximum of 400 weeks from the date of your injury.
 However, in cases of catastrophic injuries, you may be entitled to lifetime medical benefits.
 Different rules may apply to those who were injured before July 1, 2013.

 After a work injury, you may be unaware of how to go about getting the help you need.
 It can be beneficial to talk to an experienced Atlanta workers’ compensation attorney to discuss the details of your injury and to assist in making sure that you get the compensation you deserve.
-Contact our skilled legal team at The Bader Law Firm today to schedule a consultation.
+Contact our skilled legal team at Bader Scott Injury Lawyers today to schedule a consultation.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.